johnstevenson/composer-runtime/README.md

 <?php
 $composer->setWorkingDir($project);

-# open composer.json in our $project directory
+# open composer.json from our $project directory
 $package = $composer->packageOpen();

 # get the version of a requirement